 - Enhanced scalability – This technology provides clinical teams the ability to manage larger populations and reach patients in rural settings.
 Alerts inform teams of priority patients, while reporting tools provide insight about groups of patients for greater workflow efficiency for an increased population reach.

 Congestive Heart Failure, Stroke and Remote Patient Monitoring

-However, the growing acceptance of monitoring CHF patients with remote patient monitoring tools (with the American Heart Association noting that “advances in RPM have the potential to allow patients and their caregivers to independently and seamlessly capture and share their health data electronically with clinicians from any location“) supports how it can facilitate productive communications and valuable interactions between patients and care providers.
+However, the growing acceptance of monitoring heart failure patients with remote patient monitoring tools (with the American Heart Association noting that “advances in RPM have the potential to allow patients and their caregivers to independently and seamlessly capture and share their health data electronically with clinicians from any location“) supports how it can facilitate productive communications and valuable interactions between patients and care providers.

 RPM allows patients who are at high risk for stroke, heart problems and similar cardiovascular issues to have access to quality care from the convenience of their homes.
 RPM allows patients to share health related information with providers and if their health status changes clinicians can provide virtual intervention.

 This creates an environment of comfort that does not disrupt a patient’s daily life which, in turn, makes it easier for them to comply with treatment protocols and engage more fully in the process of monitoring their own health.

 The Clear Arch Health RPM Solution to Heart Care at Home